overengineer/TR-FDTD/README.md

 > Time Reversal Algorithm with Finite-Difference Time-Domain Method Software implementation of a microwave imaging technique for breast cancer early diagnosis.

-## Disclaimer
 This repo contains Matlab files I have wrote for my graduation project.
-Some of them are not working.
 This project is based on a paper by [P. Kosmas & C.M.
 Rappaport](https://ieeexplore.ieee.org/document/1463350).
-Although it may not correctly reflect their work.
-Files belonging to my latest commit is expected to work.

 ## How it Works?